 - Developed the first Advocacy Service in the State Hospital, Carstairs

 Director – RBS Centre for the Older Person’s Agenda, Queen Margaret University College: 2004-2006

-- As a new department established a range of relationships with other organisations and individuals.
+- As the new department Head, established a range of relationships with other organisations and individuals.

 - Developed an organisational strategy

 - Contributed to the overall business plan for the University

 - Included in the Sunday Herald Newspaper’s 150 most influential people in Scotland resulting from Age Concern Scotland’s (now AGE Scotland) campaign for free personal care

 - Positioned Age Concern Scotland as the leader in the voluntary sector on issues affecting older people

 - Developed the commercial arm of Age Concern resulting in the setting up of a joint venture company with colleagues in Age Concern England that resulted in a significant increase in profits in the first 4 years